Well, fellas, if you’ve ever wondered what’s an acceptable age gap when dating younger women, this update blog will help you out!

 If you’ve only tried vanilla, one day you gonna wonder what chocolate tastes like.
 (Or maybe strawberry—but then again, I am biassed.)

-But if you’re interested in a long-term, committed, monogamous relationship, then the age of a potential partner is a reasonable consideration but not necessarily a deal breaker.
+But if you’re interested in a long-term, committed, monogamous relationship, then the acceptable age gap of a potential partner is a reasonable consideration not necessarily a deal breaker.

 OK, you get the idea.